5 ways cloud-based software can benefit SME accounting

 Cloud technology has had a transformative impact on almost every industry, and business functions across the board are benefitting from the capabilities the cloud offers.
 The finance function of businesses, too, is seeing ample advantage from harnessing the cloud – specifically cloud-based accounting software solutions.

 Why cloud accounting software is all the rage

-Cloud-based software might seem like a hot new trend – but it’s actually been around longer than you might think.
+Cloud-based accounting software might seem like a hot new trend – but cloud technology’s actually been around longer than you might think.
 In fact, it was originally invented in the 1960s, and has been quietly dominating spaces such as tech and entertainment ever since.

-But what makes cloud accounting different – and how can it benefit SMEs?
+But what makes cloud-based accounting software different – and how can it benefit SMEs?
 In this article, we’ll list 5 key ways that cloud-based software is transforming accounting, and how using these tools can give your company a major edge on the competition!

 Traditional accounting involves a truckload of paperwork, boxes of receipts, and a laborious data input process.
 And let’s not forget the lack of room for human error.
 Even the slightest miscalculation could result in a chain of (possibly expensive) mistakes.